learnlatex/learnlatex.github.io/TRANSLATIONS.md

 At this point you can close the initial issue raised that flagged your intention to provide a translation.

-## Making changes after the files have been merged.
+## Making changes after the files have been merged

 If you need to make changes later, either to improve the translation, or because the English text has been updated, then the same basic system